Vietnam.vn - Nền tảng quảng bá Việt Nam

 6h30 - Ảnh 1.

-Students at Ho Chi Minh City University of Industry and Trade have to wait a long time to park their vehicles, so they are often late for class - Photo courtesy
+Students at Ho Chi Minh City University of Industry and Trade have to wait a long time to park their vehicles, so they are often late for class - Photo courtesy.

-Class starts at 6:30, students have to get up at 5:00 am
+Classes start at 6:30 AM, so students have to wake up at 5:00 AM.

 "If it doesn't help students learn better, what's the point of starting earlier?" - a reader asked.